Hilarión Daza: Third phase: Supreme Commander of the Army and downfall

 Narcisco Campero united the military and politicians of Bolivia against Daza.

-Daza withdrew from the position of head of state by supreme decree on April 17, 1879, in order to personally assume command of the army and march at the head of the Bolivian forces.
+Daza withdrew from the position of head of state by supreme decree on 17 April 1879, in order to personally assume command of the army and march at the head of the Bolivian forces.
 He led them to Tacna, and after the Chilean landing in Pisagua, he marched south to support the Peruvian Army stationed in Iquique.
 After staying in Arica briefly, he continued marching.
 However, after three days of marching along the Camarones ravine, he announced to Peruvian President Mariano Ignacio Prado that his troops refused to continue due to the harsh conditions of the desert, opting to return to Arica.
-Daza's telegram to Prado on November 16 read, "Desert overwhelms, army refuses to move forward," verbatim.
-This decision significantly affected the direction of the war, leaving Peru virtually alone in the conflict.
+Daza's telegram to Prado on 16 November read, "Desert overwhelms, army refuses to move forward," verbatim.
+This decision affected the direction of the war, leaving Peru virtually alone in the conflict.
+Luis L. Schenoni cites this episode as an example of how contingent, chance-driven events - rather than pre-existing structural conditions — could decisively shape the outcomes of nineteenth-century Latin American wars.

 Meanwhile, the Peruvian army stationed in the port of Iquique under the command of General Juan Buendía, decided to advance inland.
 Buendía trusted the arrival of Daza's forces to break the Chilean lines.
-But the news of Daza's retreat had a tremendous demoralizing effect on the Peruvian troops, who suffered a serious defeat in San Francisco on November 19.
-Daza returned to Arica, where he learned of his dismissal as President of Bolivia on December 28 after to a coup d'état was staged by the military amid enormous discontent among the population over the direction of the war.
+But the news of Daza's retreat had a tremendous demoralizing effect on the Peruvian troops, who suffered a serious defeat in San Francisco on 19 November.
+Daza returned to Arica, where he learned of his dismissal as President of Bolivia on 28 December after to a coup d'état was staged by the military amid enormous discontent among the population over the direction of the war.
 He then moved to Arequipa, where he waited for his family to join him; This done, he left for Europe.
 Armed with considerable financial resources, having left with a portion of Bolivia's treasury, he settled in Paris, France.
 In Bolivia, General Narciso Campero replaced Daza after playing a crucial role in the latter's ouster.
 A Junta was then established under the presidency of Uladislao Silva, which governed the country until the election of Campero as provisional president.